laperiferica/website/data/programs/erasmus+-y-cuerpo-europeo-de-solidaridad/article.en.md

 **The ESC program includes:**

 - The cost of round-trip transportation to and from the country of origin
-- Accommodation and food expenses during the project period An amount of pocket
+- Accommodation and food expenses during the project period
-- money (varies according to the cost of living of the host country)
+- An amount of pocket money (varies according to the cost of living of the host country)
-- Health insurance during the months of volunteering Online language training in
+- Health insurance during the months of volunteering
-- the language of the host country Tutoría personalizada con una persona
+- Online language training in the language of the host country
-- responsable en el proyecto de acogida
+- Personalized tutoring with a responsible person in the host project

 **The following are part of the project:**